+.
 The United States Weather Bureau reports continued hot and fair Tuesday and Wednesday.
 Sunday's temperature ranged from a low of 76 to 100.
 By 3:45 Monday afternoon the thermometer had climbed to 101.

-Forty By RUSS KERSTEN The couple in the back seat were discussing "The Great Caru- He told her:: "I saw it twice."
-She: "Ooh-and why did you see it a second time?"
-Bored voice from front seat: 'Ahhh, his foot went to sleep," Now circulating the campus is this tidbit about an alleged new soap opera.
-The circumstances: a woman The title: "Wife's Other John."
-Union Hostess Dies At Home Monday Mrs. Willis E. Maxson Jr., beloved hostess of the Union, died Monday morning at her home, 1910 Robbins Place, from a stroke.
-At present she is the Sweetheart of the combined ROTC units and Mica Sweetheart.
-She Miss Golden Girl was picked
+By RUSS KERSTEN

+The couple in the back seat were discussing "The Great Caru-

+He told her :: "I saw it twice."
+Sie Och and why did 300 see it a second time?

+Bored voice from front seat: "Ahhh, his foot went to sleep," Now circulating the campus is

+this tidbit about an alleged new The circumstances: a woman

+The title: "Wife's Other John."

+Union Hostess Dies At Home Monday

+Mrs. Willis E. Maxson Jr., beloved hostess of the Union, died Monday morning at her home, en Most Beautiful girls for 1910 Robbins Place, from a

+At present she is the Sweetheart of the combined ROTC

+units and Mica Sweetheart.
+She

+has also been an Aqua Carnival

+ROTC, and Queen of the annual

+Janet Lee, Patricia Gray, Dorothy

 Butts, and Miss Haskell.